Burkettsville, Ohio

 Burkettsville /ˈbɜrkɛtsvɪl/ is a village in Darke and Mercer counties in the U.S. state of Ohio.
 The population was 272 at the 2020 census.

 History

 Burkettsville had its start when the railroad was extended to that point.
 The town site was platted in 1876.
-A post office was established at Burkettsville in 1881, and remained in operation until 1914.
+A post office was established at Burkettsville in 1881, and was still in operation in 2026.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.18 sqmi, all land.